 Returning was written after I visited my original home in Dublin and witnessed how nothing had changed, how the place was actually deteriorating for the worse, how sad and broken the area looked, the wild horses running along the streets, the broken walls of gardens, and the quietness, a creepy silence, not the way I remembered when I grew up there.

 - Did you work toward any particular theme?

 The theme worked itself out.
-When I began writing the poems in this collection, it was 2014 and the Gaza destruction was happening as well as otherworldly events that struck me and kept me writing.
-Closer to home, suicide and mental health was a topic that hit close to home, way too often, and I was writing about this too, and the two themes met each other in the middle to produce this work.
+When I began writing the poems in this collection, it was 2014, and the Gaza destruction was happening as well as otherworldly events that struck me and kept me writing.
+Closer to home, suicide and mental health was a topic that hit close to home, way too often, and I was writing about this also, and the two themes met each other in the middle to produce this work.